licht1stein/pyzoom/README.md

 This will launch the wizard in interactive mode, asking for input of your client id and secret, and will print the credentials after everything is done.

+No external libraries were used to start the server and capture the code, only what's built into python.

 ### Requesting Tokens
 Once your user has accepted integration on the zoom side and you received the code from the redirect: